 Anchored by Camrose County serving as Unit Authority, CDSS is otherwise self-governed.
 The Board of Directors is comprised of two City Council representatives, two County Council representatives, and one Villages representative.
 Each fall, the Board of Directors sets the budget for the following year, based on funding requests from local programs (see Funding Information).
 CDSS runs some of its own services (known as “internal programs”) and also funds several independent organizations (known as “external programs”).

-To find out more about CDSS programs, services and partnerships, please explore the drop-down menu at the top of the page, or download the 2018 Annual Report.
-To view the most recent financials statements download the 2018 CDSS Audit.
+To find out more about CDSS programs, services and partnerships, please explore the drop-down menu at the top of the page, or download the 2019 Annual Report.
+To view the most recent financials statements download the 2019 Audited Financial Statements.